LIgrigoriiciuc/ssh-honeypot-threat-intel/docs/HETZNER_DEPLOY.md

 nohup ./honeypot.py >> honeypot.json 2>&1 &
 ```

+(note: later added `-u` which tells python to run unbuffered and write json data as it comes)

 `nohup`: causes the process to ignore SIGHUP (the signal sent to child processes when the parent shell/terminal closes).
 Without this, the process would die on logout.

 `&`: backgrounds the process, returns terminal control immediately.